Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 The High Priestess and The Empress are considered sisters with counterpart roles.
 The High Priestess invites people into the esoteric mysteries of life.
 The Empress is considered the mother of life who gives souls a physical body.

-The High Priestess Upright
+The Upright Card

 Tarot is about the Fool's journey.
 The character is going through a developmental path to awaken his full potential.
 The Fool is instrumental in helping the planet to heal, but only if they accept the path.

 The Magician is the guardian of the conscious mind and the tangible world.
 The High Priestess is the guardian of the subconscious mind and the teacher of sacred knowledge.
 The High Priestess works with dreams, goals, aspirations, and the inner voice.
 The Magician helps you to see the light of day.
-The High Priestess helps you to see answers at the dead of night.
+The High Priestess helps you to see answers in the dead of night.

 The High Priestess travels between the spiritual realm and dream plane to our physical world.
 She has an understanding of the conscious and unconscious.
 She uses the moon to guide her.
 The moon and her intuition are intrinsically related.